data54/BannerlordMods/SortParty/ReadMe.txt

 MountRangeTierAsc 	- Ordered by mounted/foot followed by ranged/melee then Tier ascending CultureTierDesc 	- Ordered by culture then Tier descending CultureTierAsc 		- Ordered by culture then Tier ascending

+EnableAutoSort setting node turns the autosort when you open/close the party screen on/off value should be true or false EnableHotkey setting node turns the CTRL-SHIFT-S hotkey that will sort your party on/off so it can be disabled if it conflicts with another mod, value should be true or false